Frequently Asked Questions

 - Brass Chamber Ensembles: All brass majors are required to sign up for at least four semesters of chamber ensembles.
 These ensembles (usually brass quintets or quartets) meet three times per week and are student run.
 Each ensemble is coached by a brass faculty member once weekly, but the other two rehearsals are run by the students themselves, giving invaluable experience in rehearsal technique, listening, and musical communication.

-A: Yes!
-We are happy to meet with you on campus for a sample lesson and answer any questions you may have.
+• A: Yes!
+We are happy to meet with you on campus or via Zoom for a sample lesson and answer any questions you may have.
 Simply contact the appropriate faculty member or email Molly Jewell in the Blair Admissions Office (molly.a.jewell@vanderbilt.edu) to set up a time and date.
-Due to ongoing COVID restrictions, there is a very specific process for getting an in-person sample lesson.
-Molly Jewell has all the details on that process.
 You may also be interested in setting up a tour of Blair or the entire Vanderbilt campus.